 In summary, cement is not stronger than concrete, as it is simply the binding ingredient.
-If you are using it for a building project, then consult a professional.
+If you are using it for a building project, then consult a professional or aggregate supplier.
 They will know the best mix and ratio for your project and may be able to give advice.

 If you enjoyed our helpful blog then check out the rest of our articles.
 We have everything from property to finance, so let us assist in planning your next project, starting today!